wp-plugins/file-gallery/readme.txt

 11. compatible with "WordPress Mobile Edition", "Media Tags" and "WPML Multilingual CMS" plugins
 12. basic caching of gallery output and frequent queries (transients)
-13. various smaller modifications described in help files (coming soon!)
+13. please see the help file for complete list of features